blaisewang/AlgorithmAnalysis/README.md

 ## Lab 3
-The Solution to Maximum Subarray Problem and its sum with Time complexity O(n)
+The Solution to Maximum Subarray Problem and its sum with time complexity O(n)

+Feel free to use/take/change it.